Allisonwonderlax13/https-github.com-obsproject-obs-studio./Windows-Sound-Settings-in-1803.md

 ## Do I still need virtual cables or Voicemeeter Banana?

 Yes.
-Unfortunately, at this time Windows does not include ways to natively create virtual outputs or to route audio to **applications **specifically.
+Unfortunately, at this time Windows does not include ways to natively create virtual outputs or to route audio to **applications** specifically.
 The most commonly recommended (and free!) application for this is [Voicemeeter Banana](https://www.vb-audio.com/Voicemeeter/banana.htm), which provides 2 virtual inputs and an easy-to-use control panel.
 Alternatively, [VB-CABLE](https://www.vb-audio.com/Cable/) allows you to get one virtual outputs for free, and [two more if you donate](https://www.vb-audio.com/Cable/#DownloadCable) - but without the control panel.

 Providing virtual cables like this natively via OBS Studio is often requested because some alternative streaming applications do this, however it would require a lot of work and is very low on the list of priorities compared to other features & fixes.

+## Alternatives (for those not on 1803) / How to update

+If you're running Windows 10, it may just be easier to update to the April 2018 Update.
+To do that, open Windows Update and it'll start downloading (Start -> Settings -> Update & Security -> Windows Update -> Check for updates).
+Keep in mind it's a pretty large update - it'll take time to download, and the installation itself can take around half an hour for most setups.

+If you'd rather not upgrade, or you're running another operating system, Audio Router is the most commonly recommended application for this purpose.
+Unfortunately, [the original hasn't been touched](https://github.com/audiorouterdev/audio-router/releases) since 2016 (but should still work).
+After a bit of digging, [here's a version](https://github.com/a-sync/audio-router/releases) that was updated in early 2018.

+Other alternatives are commercial (not free).
+You can browse [them here](https://alternativeto.net/software/audio-router/).

 # Things to mention

 * ~~Why this is useful for me as an OBS user?~~
 * ~~What does it allow me to do?~~
 * ~~Why do I still need VAC or Voicemeeter Banana? ("Why can't OBS just do that?")~~
-* What are the alternatives if I'm not on the latest build of Windows 10?
+* ~~What are the alternatives if I'm not on the latest build of Windows 10?~~
 * How do I reach the old audio settings?
 * What are the oddities in this new system?
-(Duplicate entries)
+(Duplicate entries - process vs app)

 ![Sound Properties - App preferences link](https://i.imgur.com/Yf2CYKC.png)